stormpath/stormpath-sdk-java/extensions/spring/docs/source/quickstart.rst

 * View customization with your own look and feel
 * Internationalization (i18n) for all views
-* Token authentication for Single Page Applications (SPAs)
+* Token authentication for Javascript Single Page Applications (SPAs) and mobile clients like those on iOS and Android.
 * Account email verification (verify an email address is valid before enabling a user account)
 * Secure CSRF protection on views with forms
-* A simple security assertion/authorization framework
 * Events to react to registration, login, logout, etc
 * Session-free (stateless) secure user account identification
 * HTTP Basic and OAuth2 authentication